Creating Cross Browser HTML5 Forms Now, Using modernizr, webforms2 and html5Widgets

 committed to completing support to most, if not all, of the HTML5 Forms

 specification.
-The version of webforms2
+The version of webforms2 in this blog post

 has been modified from Weston Ruter’s original verison, but it will be